 Talking about the menopause

-Sometimes people do not disclose their menopausal symptoms at work, for example, this can be because:
+Sometimes people do not disclose their menopausal symptoms at work; some example reasons include:

 - their symptoms are a private and/or personal matter